Aliases for HDAC4 Gene

 GeneCards Summary for HDAC4 Gene

 HDAC4 (Histone Deacetylase 4) is a Protein Coding gene.
 Diseases associated with HDAC4 include chromosome 2q37 deletion syndrome and 2q37 microdeletion syndrome.
-Among its related pathways are Signaling by GPCR and Downstream signaling events of B Cell Receptor (BCR).
+Among its related pathways are Signaling by GPCR and Infectious disease.
 GO annotations related to this gene include sequence-specific DNA binding and transcription factor binding.
 An important paralog of this gene is HDAC10.

 UniProtKB/Swiss-Prot for HDAC4 Gene

 Responsible for the deacetylation of lysine residues on the N-terminal part of the core histones (H2A, H2B, H3 and H4).
 Histone deacetylation gives a tag for epigenetic repression and plays an important role in transcriptional regulation, cell cycle progression and developmental events.
 Histone deacetylases act via the formation of large multiprotein complexes.
 Involved in muscle maturation via its interaction with the myocyte enhancer factors such as MEF2A, MEF2C and MEF2D.
 Involved in the MTA1-mediated epigenetic regulation of ESR1 expression in breast cancer.

 Histone deacetylases (HDACs) are a group of enzymes closely related to sirtuins.
 They catalyze acetyl group removal from lysine residues in histones and non-histone proteins, causing transcriptional repression.
 HDACs are usually components of multiprotein complexes.